 Wahoo range anywhere the water is warm — as far north as New York.
 Off Destin, Florida, Capt.
 Gary Jarvis trolls diving lures along weed lines.
 He targets wahoo on natural peaks or wrecks, or beneath debris offshore.
 “Live bait on downriggers works well,” Jarvis says.
 “Herring, Spanish sardines, blue runners — I put them down between 90 and 120 feet, and just bump an engine in and out of gear.”

 Based in San Diego, Capt.
 Barry Brightenburg catches wahoo south of the border in Cabo San Lucas and Magdalena Bay by slow-trolling diving lures by Yo-Zuri, Rapala and the like.
-“If a big long-range boat just came through or an area has been pressured by private boats, I’ll use smaller lures and lighter wire,” Brightenburg says.
+“If a big long-range boat just came through or an area has been pressured by private boats, I’ll use smaller lures and lighter wire for wahoo,” Brightenburg says.

 McElveen also catches wahoo beneath debris, but he finds trolling a couple of diving plugs or No. 3 spoons easier for his often inexperienced charter guests.
 “Troll the spoon on a planer about 50 feet down, around 8 or 9 knots,” McElveen says.
 He uses 50 feet of 80-pound monofilament between the planer and the spoon.
 “A snap swivel at the spoon helps keep wahoo from biting off, and also prevents the line from twisting as the spoon spins.”